 This document constitutes a formal specification of the Network Time Protocol (NTP) Version 3, which is used to synchronize timekeeping among a set of distributed time servers and clients.
 It defines the architectures, algorithms, entities and protocols used by NTP and is intended primarily for implementors.
-A companion document [MIL90b] summarizes the requirements, analytical models, algorithmic analysis and performance under typical Internet conditions.
+A companion document [MIL91a] summarizes the requirements, analytical models, algorithmic analysis and performance under typical Internet conditions.
+Another document [MIL91b] describes the NTP timescale and its relationship to other standard timescales now in use.
 NTP was first described in RFC-958 [MIL85c], but has since evolved in significant ways, culminating in the most recent NTP Version 2 described in RFC-1119 [MIL89].
 It is built on the Internet Protocol (IP) [DAR81a] and User Datagram Protocol (UDP) [POS80], which provide a connectionless transport mechanism; however, it is readily adaptable to other protocol suites.
 NTP is evolved from the Time Protocol [POS83b] and the ICMP Timestamp message [DAR81b], but is specifically designed to maintain accuracy and robustness, even when used over typical Internet paths involving multiple gateways, highly dispersive delays and unreliable nets.